Beetlejuice: Plot

 Adam and Barbara are invisible to Charles and Delia, which thwarts their fright attempts.
-Lydia, however, can see them, which she attributes to her peculiar nature.
-The Maitlands invoke Betelgeuse and are transported into the model.
-Betelgeuse's crude and morbid demeanor is offensive and they exit the model.
+Lydia, however, can see them, which she attributes to her extrasensory perception.
+The Maitlands invoke Betelgeuse and are transported into the model, but find his crude and morbid demeanor offensive.
 The Maitlands possess Charles, Delia and their wealthy friends during a dinner party.
-Unexpectedly, their antics only amuse the group, inspiring Charles to pitch a supernatural theme park to investor Maxie Dean.
+Unexpectedly, their antics only amuse the group; inspiring Charles to pitch a supernatural amusement park to investor Maxie Dean.
 The Deetzes uncover the town model in the attic, where Otho finds the Handbook.
-Betelgeuse transforms into a giant snake and terrorizes the Deetzes before Barbara banishes him back to the model.
+Betelgeuse, transformed it into a giant snake, soon terrorizes the Deetzes before Barbara banishes him back to the model.

-Juno calls Barbara and Adam back to the afterlife office and berates them for releasing Betelgeuse.
-Meanwhile, Lydia, depressed and blaming the Maitlands for Betelgeuse's attack, discovers Betelgeuse inside the model.
-She almost summons him in exchange for passage to the afterlife, but the Maitlands return and stop her.
+Juno summons Barbara and Adam and berates them for releasing Betelgeuse, letting themselves be photographed by Lydia and losing the handbook to Otho.
+Meanwhile, Lydia, depressed and blaming the Maitlands for Betelgeuse's attack, discovers the latter inside the model.
+She almost summons him in exchange for passage to the afterlife, but the Maitlands return and stop her as well as talk her out of suicide.

-Maxie Dean arrives and demands evidence of paranormal occurrences, but the Maitlands refuse to manifest again.
-Otho uses the Handbook and conducts what he believes is a séance.
-He summons Adam and Barbara by using their wedding clothes, but they begin aging and decaying rapidly as Otho has mistakenly mixed the summoning spell with an exorcism, leaving them in a state of perpetual suffering.
+Maxie and his wife arrive, demanding evidence of paranormal occurrences, but the Maitlands refuse to manifest again.
+Using the Handbook, Otho conducts what appears to be a séance.
+He summons Adam and Barbara by using their wedding clothes, but they begin aging and decaying rapidly; Otho had mistakenly mixed the incantation with an exorcism, leaving them in a state of perpetual suffering.

 A horrified Lydia invokes Betelgeuse, who will help if she marries him so he can remain in the mortal world.
-He saves the Maitlands, drives away Otho and the Deans, then prepares to wed Lydia.
-The Maitlands attempt to banish Betelgeuse, who teleports Adam to the town model and Barbara to the desert-land.
+He saves the Maitlands, disposes of the Deans, drives away Otho and then prepares to wed Lydia.
+The Maitlands attempt to banish Betelgeuse, who teleports Adam to the town model and Barbara to Titan.
 Barbara rides back into the house on a sandworm, which devours Betelgeuse.

-The Deetzes and the Maitlands agree to harmoniously live together, and the Maitlands are close to Lydia.
-Betelgeuse is seen sitting in the afterlife waiting room, waiting his turn to see a caseworker.
-When he attempts to steal a witch doctor ghost's numbered ticket, his head gets shrunk.
+The Deetzes and the Maitlands agree to harmoniously live together.
+Meanwhile, Betelgeuse is stuck in the waiting room, waiting his turn to see a caseworker.
+He attempts to steal a numbered ticket from a witch doctor's ghost, who retaliates by shrinking his head.